Population Change (Urban Places)

 Again, the resulting data are ‘best approximations’ based on calendar year survivorship ratios and census usually resident population counts.

-- [These data originated from the Royal Society Marsden project: Tai Timu Tangata: Taihoa e?
+- [Data for the period 1976-2013 originated from the Royal Society Marsden project: Tai Timu Tangata: Taihoa e?
 (English trans.
 The ebbing of the human tide.
 What will it mean for the people?)(The subnational mechanisms of the ending of population growth: Towards a theory of depopulation) [Contract MAU1308].
 For key output from this project using this data set, see: http://igps.victoria.ac.nz/publications/PQ/2017/PQ-Vol-13-Supplementary-2017.pdf.]

 - [Disclaimer: Access to these data was provided by Statistics New Zealand under conditions designed to give effect to the security and confidentiality provisions of the Statistics Act 1975.
 The results presented in these tables are the work of the author/s, not Statistics New Zealand.]